Black Mobilities and the Archive | Professor Jarvis C. McInnis email@example.com

 Memorializing Migration | Professor Charlotte Sussman email@example.com

 How do you make a lasting memorial to people defined by their mobility?
 How do you publicly honor the experience of communities often characterized by their invisibility?
-We will curate a virtual exhibition of memorials to migration, focusing on those lost at sea.
-We will also read together some of the recent historical and theoretical writing about the function and influence of memorials.
+We will contribute to the ongoing database on Memorials to Migration (http://migrationmemorials.trinity.duke.edu/ ).
+We may also read together some of the recent historical and theoretical writing about the function and influence of memorials.

 Migration in Review | Professor Corina Stan firstname.lastname@example.org